Sicily Small Group Tours

 Don’t miss the glorious 12th-century mosaics in the church of La Martorana or Roger II’s private chapel, the Capella Palatina; and set aside half a day for the trip up to lofty Monreale, whose cathedral boasts yet more dazzling Norman-era mosaics.

-Make sure you take time to visit the two fresh markets Palermo has.
-Each market is different offering the sights and sounds of Palermo Sicily that you will remember for a lifetime.
+Make sure you take time to visit the two fresh markets in Palermo.
+Each market is different, offering sights and sounds that you will remember for a lifetime.

 Check the Palermo opera schedule to see if there is something playing at Teatro Massimo.